MoonModules/WLED-Docs/docs/moonmodules/mappings.md

 Remarks

-* Physical ledmaps not implemented yet.
-Will be in 2D settings (new alternative next to basic and advanced).
 * All mappings use ledmap<x>.json style mappings.
 JSON Mapping supports 2D coordinates, the others not.
 Will be harmonized
 * Peek should show Logical ledmaps, not physical ledmaps (except the now show pixels).
 Currently now show pixels are shown (not shown ;-) ) ledmaps are not shown in peek yet